pretix/pretix-docs/docs/guides/products/discounts.md

 #### Fixed group packages

-You can use bundles to sell group tickets with fixed sizes, for example a table of eight at your gala dinner.
+You can use bundles to sell group tickets for fixed numbers, for example a table of eight at your gala dinner.

 First, create a basic admission ticket for a single person.
 Then, create a non-admission product with a price lower than the full price for eight individual tickets.